 How to Look Polished: Invest smartly, in the right pieces

 This is by far the hardest tip to master, but if you succeed, it'll make a massive difference in your overall polish.
-When looking at your clothing budget, spend the most money in the right places and don't be afraid to splurge.
+When looking at your clothing budget, spend the most money in the right places and don't be afraid to splurge with purpose.

-First, avoid spending money on "trendy" items, such as (at least for this year) - shirts with giant billowing sleeves, anything with studs, or the animal print of the moment.
+Avoid spending large amounts of money on "trendy" items, such as (at least for this year) - shirts with giant billowing sleeves, anything with studs, or the animal print of the moment.
 Pick these up at Target/T.J.
 Maxx and transition them to a charity shop or eco-friendly recycler when they go out of style.
 Even though buying a large amount of cheap clothing is definitely where we are as a society right now, it's bad for the environment, they don't hold up well, and they don't look polished, as these clothes slowly start going limp, or the hems come down, or the sweaters start to pill.
 As enticing as buying a bunch of cheap clothes is - if it looks too good to be true...it is.